 Charlotte tilted her head and looked at Elizabeth.
 “Mr. Bingley is a good man.
 It is a shame he has such sisters and friend as he does.
 I heard that Mrs. Long attempted to engage Mr. Darcy in conversation, and he said very little.
 When he did speak, he almost seemed angry that someone imposed upon him by conversing with him.”

-“Oh, that we could choose our family, as well as friends.”
+“Oh, that we could choose our family, as well as our friends.”
 She shook her head.
-“There is nothing to be done about family, but I do not see how the two men are such close friends.
+“There is nothing to be done about family, but I do not see how Mr. Bingley and Mr. Darcy are such close friends.
 They are so very different.”

 “There must be some reason,” Charlotte said.
 “Perhaps you might discover it this Friday at the party we are hosting at Lucas Lodge.”